State Pension (Non-Contributory)

-If you sell your home, the proceeds of the sale would normally be taken into account as means.
-If you are living in accommodation which no longer suits you or which you are no longer able to maintain, you may be able to sell your home and move to more suitable accommodation and have up to €190,500 of the proceeds of the sale excluded from the means test.
-This exemption of €190,500 applies if you sell your house in order to:
+If you sell your home, the money you make from the sale (the proceeds) would normally be taken into account in the means test.
+However, you may be able to sell your home because it is no longer suitable for you (or you cannot maintain it) and have up to €190,500 of the proceeds of the sale excluded from the means test.
+The exemption of €190,500 applies, if you sell your house to:

-However the proceeds of the sale may be taken into account by the Health Service Executive (HSE) when your entitlement to the Fair Deal Scheme for nursing home care is being assessed.
+However the proceeds of the sale may be taken into account by the Health Service Executive (HSE) when your entitlement to the Nursing Homes Support Scheme is being assessed.

 Leaving your home but not selling

 If you leave your home (either on a temporary basis or indefinitely) due to old age or being unwell, the value of your home will not be assessed in the means test.
 However, if you get an income from it (for example, if you rent it out), the capital value of the house will then be taken into account in the mean test.

 Your cash means and capital means are added together to see what level of pension you will get, if any.